- Competitive Analysis

 - Commercial Services

-Recently, Google has rebranded their Home Services Ads as Google Local Services Ads (LSA).
+Recently, Google has rebranded their Home Services Ads as Google Local Services Ads (LSA) to reflect services that occur outside of customers’ homes.
 Our PPC team has been working with a number of our clients to set up and monitor their Local Services Ads, and we’ve learned quite a bit about this new service offering.
 Armed with that info, we wanted to let you in on everything we know.

 In a nutshell, you need to know (and we’ll gladly tell you):